guillemdlopez/Pandabize_Eshop/README.md

 }
 ```

-_If you want to see all the customizations related to your order, than you can check out the `GET order 'api/v1/order/:id'` endpoint passing the id of the order that you just created_
+_If you want to see all the customizations related to your order, than you can check out the `GET order 'api/v1/order/:id'` endpoint specifying the id of the order that you just created_

 ## Try it locally